 AIS offers an interdisciplinary program that reflects the complexity of the Arab and Islamic world, offers a basic grounding in Arabic language, and provides a background for advanced professional studies, as well as careers in government or business in the field.

-The Center's interdisciplinary program serves undergraduates who wish to add an Arab and Islamic dimension to their understanding of international issues and world cultures.
-The program also prepares students for work in government or business related to the region and for advanced graduate studies.
+The Center's major and minor programs serve undergraduates who wish to add an Arab and Islamic dimension to their understanding of international issues and world cultures.
+The Center also offers events and programs to the broader university and surrounding community.

 Please contact any of the faculty in the program for more information.
 Applications for becoming a major or minor are available in SAC 277.